-Over the course of the project, the duo had to deal with a few life changes which I was certain influenced their output.
+Over the course of the project, the duo dealt with a few life changes which had influenced their output.
 With Charmer expecting the arrival of his unborn child, I was curious to understand how fatherhood had impacted his creativity.
-“Releasing a project as a dad is a different feeling because now you know this means more than I hope it does well.
+“Releasing a project as a dad is a different feeling because, now, you know this means more than I hope it does well.
 And that’s why our focus has been — and it’s even in the tape — very business and music oriented.”
-On the seventh track ‘I’m Fine’, Charmer gives us a glimpse into his mind.
-“I’ve got that big stress on my neck, gotta save and invest, with a little mouth to feed…” he raps over one of the sparser offerings.
+On the seventh track ‘I’m Fine,’ Charmer gives us a glimpse into his mind.
+“I’ve got that big stress on my neck, gotta save and invest, with a little mouth to feed,” he raps over one of the sparser of offerings.

 I press forward and ask the duo about the creative process behind the album, eager to discover their source of inspiration.
 Charmer’s mood board consists of reggae music, ABBA, American Gangster, and he unabashedly mentions Magic FM.
-“I hear urban music” he says, drawing a quotation mark in the air with both hands “but I have to take influences from reggae, ABBA, a lot of ABBA this year.”
-Mumblez’s source of inspiration can be found in similar genres, however, watching animated TV shows such as Mr. Bean and Dennis the Menace have contributed very much to his creative process.
-He credits Top Boy as the inspiration behind the album cover, particularly the inner London texture it holds, “the whole feel and the tone of it is very London.”
+“I hear urban music,” he says, drawing a quotation mark in the air with both hands, “but I have taken influences from reggae, ABBA, a lot of ABBA this year.”
+Mumblez source of inspiration can be found in similar genres, however, watching animated TV shows such as Mr. Bean and Dennis the Menace have contributed very much to his creative process.
+He credits Top Boy as the inspiration behind the album cover, particularly the inner London texture it holds, “the whole feel and tone of it is very London.”

 Mandem need to start talking in the beginning of the year and saying ‘yo, what’s the plan?

 Therefore, the problem isn’t directly one of support, it’s about organisation.
-Kano’s ‘Class of Deja’ pays homage to DejaVu FM, the radio station that is celebrated with pushing Grime music.
+Kano’s ‘Class of Deja’ pays homage to DejaVu FM, the radio station that is credited with pushing grime music.
 It features D Double E and Ghetts, who were members of the East London grime scene alongside Kano.
-Take Wiley (Roll Deep) and Skepta & JME (Boy Better Know), although their loyalty remained with their original crews, there was a mutual effort which saw them work closely together somewhat as one mega-group.
-Just as steel sharpens steel, cross-collaboration propelled the career of some of the biggest names in the industry today.
+Take Wiley (Roll Deep) and Skepta & JME (Boy Better Know), although their loyalty remained with their original set, there was a mutual effort which saw them work closely together somewhat as one mega-group.
+Just as steel sharpens steel, cross-collaboration propelled the career of some of the biggest names in the industry.